 So your little one has decided its time for toilet training and in an ideal world, you'd stay at home until they were 100% dry and there was no fear of an accident in the shopping mall.
 True story this happened to my husband, I'm still laughing a year later.
 But what's handy is if you keep a spare change of clothes in the wet bag ready to go and any accidents on the run is just a simple swap clean ones out dirty ones in.

-Pack a wet bag in for swimming lessons, a day at the beach or your childs school bag.
-After a swim the wet togs, towel rolled up, sandals and goggles can all come home in a large wet bag.
+Pack a wet bag in for swimming lessons, a day at the beach, or your child's school bag.
+After a swim the wet togs, towel rolled up, sandals, and goggles can all come home in a large wet bag.
 Lay the sandals and goggles to dry when back at home and toss both the togs and the wet bag straight into the washing machine.
-This stops everything else in the beach or school bag getting wet
+This stops everything else on the beach or school bag getting wet

 4. Pump Parts